hxssxnshahid/GITHUB-ASSISTANT/README.md

 1. **Download** this repository and extract the files into a folder on your computer.
 2. Start the application by double-clicking **START_HERE.bat.**

 3.When prompted:

-      -Type 1 the very first time you run it (this will complete the first time setup).
+      Type 1 the very first time you run it (this will complete the first time setup).

-      -Type 2 on all future runs to **launch and use the app normally.**
+      Type 2 on all future runs to **launch and use the app normally.**

 ⚠️ Always open the app using START_HERE.bat.
 Do not try to run it directly from other files.